Skip to content

 When you finish this lesson prompt, use the related prompt set to keep the same supervision pattern on the next task.

-How to run a first real AI-assisted build session without letting it spiral into a mystery code dump.
+How to run your first Claude Code or AI-agent build session without letting it spiral into a mystery code dump.

-"I am on my first real vibe-coding session.
+"I am on my first real AI-agent coding session.

 Project: [describe project]